sitthykun/smilevalidation/README1.md

-# SmileValidation v1.2.0
+# SmileValidation v1.1.0
 ![smilevalidator](https://user-images.githubusercontent.com/227092/83977155-7da56a00-a928-11ea-9f9b-66df0791a9c6.png)

-Python3 validation with a different approach.

-Validating those form elements is enough to make me feel hurt.
+Python3 Validation in another way

+I hurt enough for validating those form's elements.
 Time to bring a new technique type.
+It's going to solve like this way:

-What's new v2.0.0:
+What's new v1.1.0:
-- Adding RuleSchema into Validation class
-- Improving rule of validation method
+- h
-- Fix bugs
+- c
-## Validation class
+## Validator class
-After adding elements to the collection, the core class includes a validation element that validates each element by calling IsValid().
+That's core class of the tool.
+It contains the validation element after added element into collect and it will valid the element by called isValid()

 ```
-from smilevalidation.Validation import Validation
+from smilevalidation.Validator import Validator

 # validition instance
-v	= Validation()
+v	= Validator()

 ## integer validation
 # add element with
 v.addElement(
     elementName= 'computer-quantity'
     , elementValue= 2
-    , rule= v.rule.getInteger(
+    , rule= TypeSchema().getInteger(
 			require= True
-			, maxValue= 5
+			, max= 5
-			, minValue= 1
+			, min= 1
 			, negative= False
 		)
 )